Bangkok to Koh Samet route information

 Please note Bangkok is the only destination from Ban Phe bus station.

 There are many different piers that provide ferries to Koh Samet in Ban Phe, to minimise the time you wait for a boat we recommend you use either Nuanthip Pier or Tarua Phe.
-Other piers sometimes charge inflated prices and leave you waiting for longer amounts of time.
+Other piers sometimes charge inflated prices and leave you waiting for longer.

 Getting to the island

 To get to the island you can either take the slow boat or a speed boat.
 The slow boat costs 50b per person per trip.
 Speed boat prices can vary wildly at different times, the price per boat can be between 1400b and 2500b.
 There are occasionally communal speed boats where you can buy a ticket for around 250b per person.
 We advise you not to buy return tickets for speed boats as they can be unreliable when you wish to return.
 The most popular speed boat company is White Shark, operating from Tarua Phe, they are often the best priced and most reliable.
 The speedboats operating from Nuanthip pier are the best if you’re looking to share a speedboat with other tourists making the journey.

 Boat times are generally on the hour from 8am until 6pm.
 If you are arriving after 6pm you may have to use a speed boat to get to the island.
 The speed boats run 24 hours, although if you’re coming at an unusual time then you may find that they ask for more money.